mikosullivan/xeme/documentation/README.md

 * If any nested xemes have `success` explicitly set to false, then the outermost xeme will be set to false.

-* If a xeme has errors, or any of it's nested xemes has errors, then it is set to false.
+* If a xeme has errors, or any of its nested xemes has errors, then it is set to false.

 * If a xeme has promises, or any of its nested xemes do, then it cannot be set to true.
 If it is already false, then it stays false.
 Otherwise `success` is set